 The Osprey Ozone travel backpack is made mainly of 210D nylon, with some reinforced areas of 450D nylon.
 The overall construction feels solid, and the hip belt and ventilated harness add a great amount of comfort to a pack that can easily be worn all day long.

-This pack is available in one size and comes in three color options.
+This pack is available in one size and comes in black.
 It’s described as a mid-sized pack, which makes it a great choice for longer trips.

 Ozone Rundown and Features

 The Ozone comes equipped with tough YKK zippers with pull cords instead of metal pull tabs.
 The zipper on the main compartment has eye holes so you can use your own padlock and secure your belongings when you’re traveling abroad.

 As far as storage goes, the main compartment can be described as almost too big.
 You’ll be able to store a ton of clothes and gear without any hassle.
 However, because this is a top opening bag we also found that accessing items on the bottom of the pack can be a little frustrating at times.
 The main compartment also features a generous laptop pouch which can hold fifteen-inch models easily.
 When worn, the laptop will rest against your back.

 On the top of the backpack, you’ll also find a pocket designed to hold documents or a tablet.
 This pocket is lightly padded and about ten inches deep.

 The front compartment features a zippered pouch for general easy access, organization, and basic storage.
 We liked that this pocket was placed on the outside of the bag, which makes it easy to access essential smaller items.

 On the bottom of the bag there’s a small compartment that’s expandable, so you can store a small blanket, muddy shoes, or wet clothes.